ethereum/consensus-specs/specs/das/p2p-interface.md

 In the push-model, there are:
 - *Vertical subnets*: Sinks can subscribe to indices of samples: there is a sample to subnet mapping.
-- *Horizontal subnets*: Sources need to distribute samples to all vertical networks: they participate in a fanout layer.
+- *Horizontal subnets*: Sources need to distribute samples to all vertical networks: they participate in a fan-out layer.

 ### Horizontal subnets